Canada

 Capital gains

 Half of a capital gain constitutes a taxable capital gain, which is included in the individual's income and taxed at ordinary rates.
-For the portion of capital gains realised by individuals after 24 June 2024 that exceed an annual CAD 250,000 threshold, the 2024 federal budget proposes to increase the capital gains inclusion rate from one half to two thirds.
-Note that the 2024 federal budget proposes that, for corporations and trusts, the capital gains inclusion rate will increase from one half to two thirds for dispositions after 24 June 2024.
+For the portion of capital gains realised by individuals, graduated rate estates (GRE) and qualified disability trusts (QDT) after 24 June 2024 that exceed an annual CAD 250,000 threshold, draft legislative proposals increase the capital gains inclusion rate from one half to two thirds.
+For corporations and trusts (except for GREs and QDTs), the draft legislative proposals increase the capital gains inclusion rate from one half to two thirds for dispositions after 24 June 2024.

 No special concessions are available to short-term residents with respect to the taxation of capital gains.
 However, a step-up in the cost base is available to new residents of Canada, which may reduce the amount of capital gains otherwise subject to tax.